-Values of patients with CML/ALL: Quality of life, disease control, treatment option pERC deliberated on patient advocacy input and noted that quality of life, disease control, and management of side effects related to current therapies were important to patients.
-Patients indicated that they are willing to tolerate some side effects to ensure the best response.
-For most patients the available TKIs (imatinib, dasatinib, nilotinib and bosutinib) work well at controlling BCR-ABL which is the causative oncogene in CML/ALL. pERC noted that for a smaller population of patients, including those whose disease develops the T315I mutation, currently available treatments are either not well tolerated pERC considered the input from patients who had experience with ponatinib (n=10) which indicated that responses significantly improved their well-being while on ponatinib.
-Patients did report side effects of dry eyes, constipation, fatigue, and muscle pain, which were difficult to manage and patients expressed a desire for better assistance in managing these side effects associated with TKI therapies.
-While recognizing the difficulty patient advocacy groups may have in accessing patients with first-hand experience with a new treatment, particularly those who experienced a significant adverse event, pERC considered that it would be helpful to get input from patients who experienced both positive and negative outcomes with ponatinib.
+Values of patients with CML/ALL: Quality of life, disease control, treatment options pERC deliberated on patient advocacy input and noted that quality of life, disease control, and management of side effects related to current therapies were important to patients.
+Patients indicated that they were willing to tolerate some side effects to ensure the best response.
+For most patients, the available TKIs (imatinib, dasatinib, nilotinib and bosutinib) work well at controlling BCR-ABL which is the causative oncogene in CML/ALL. pERC noted that for a smaller population of patients, including those whose disease develops the T315I mutation, currently available treatments are either not well tolerated and/or ineffective against resistant disease.

+Patient values on treatment: More treatment options, tolerable side effect profile pERC considered the input from patients who had experience with ponatinib (n=10) which indicated that responses significantly improved their well-being while on ponatinib.
+Patients did report side effects of dry eyes, constipation, fatigue, and muscle pain, which were difficult to manage and patients expressed a desire for better ways to managing these side effects.
+While recognizing the difficulty patient advocacy groups have in accessing patients with first-hand experience with a new treatment, particularly those who experienced a significant adverse event, pERC considered that it would be helpful to get input from patients who experienced both positive and negative outcomes with ponatinib.
 Finally, as ponatinib is an oral treatment, pERC acknowledged and agreed with the patient input that noted oral and intravenous treatments are not equally funded and this varies by province.